truenas/documentation/content/SCALE/SCALEUIReference/SCALEDashboard.md

 Click on the <span class="iconify" data-icon="ic:baseline-assessment"></span> icon to display the report screen that corresponds to that widget.
 For example, clicking the <span class="material-icons-outlined">assessment</span> icon on the **CPU** widget opens the **Reports > CPU** screen.

 ### System Information Widget
-The **System Information** widget displays general information on the SCALE system.
+The **System Information** widget displays general information on the SCALE system, and includes a option to syncronize the system server time with TrueNAS SCALE time if they get out of sync.
 {{< expand "Click here for more information" "v" >}}
 If installed on customer-provided servers the widget displays a generic TrueNAS image.
 If installed on iXsystems-provided hardware, a picture of the iXsystems hardware displays on the card above the **Updates Available** button.
 Click on the image to display the **System Enclosure** screen.